 Ependymoma refers to a heterogeneous group of cancers that can occur at any age, but affects mainly children.
 The causes of this typeof brain cancerare not known, and therapeutic methods do not exist.
-Scientists from the Children's Cancer Center in Hopp NCT Heidelberg (KiTZ) in cooperation with the US and Canadian colleagues have developed a molecular approach, which opens up new prospects for treatment.
+Scientists from the Children's Cancer Center in Hopp NCT Heidelberg (KiTZ) in collaboration with colleagues from the USA and Canada have developed a molecular approach, which opens up new prospects for treatment.

 When searching for therapeutic approaches in the treatment of ependymoma scientists try alternative ways.
 Testing new variant, they are examined in greater detail so-called enhancers, genome regions that regulate gene activity, eg, acting as a docking site for regulatory proteins (transcription factors). enhancer enhancer group with a strong potential for major cellular processes called superusilitelyami.
 They have been associated with the development of other types of cancer.